 If you do need remote server certificate verification enabled, Scrapy also has another context factory class that you can set, 'scrapy.core.downloader.contextfactory.BrowserLikeContextFactory', which uses the platform's certificates to validate remote endpoints.
-This is only available if you use Twisted>=14.0.

-If you do use a custom ContextFactory, make sure its init method accepts a method parameter (this is the OpenSSL.SSL method mapping DOWNLOADER_CLIENT_TLS_METHOD), a tls_verbose_logging parameter (bool) and a tls_ciphers parameter (see DOWNLOADER_CLIENT_TLS_CIPHERS).
+If you do use a custom ContextFactory, make sure its \\init\\ method accepts a method parameter (this is the OpenSSL.SSL method mapping DOWNLOADER\CLIENT\TLS\METHOD), a tls\verbose\logging parameter (bool) and a tls\ciphers parameter (see DOWNLOADER\CLIENT\TLS\CIPHERS).